Congress to hold yatras at district level to mark first anniversary of Bharat Jodo Yatra: Sources | Politics

 The Congress is set to hold yatras at the district level to commemorate the Kanyakumari-to-Kashmir Bharat Jodo Yatra, which was launched on September 7 last year, sources said on Sunday.

-The party is planning to mark in a big way the beginning of the cross-country march that saw Rahul Gandhi, along with several party leaders, traverse over 4,000 kilometres and interact with a cross-section of society.
+The party is planning to mark in a big way the beginning of the cross-country march that saw Rahul Gandhi, along with several party leaders, traverse more than 4,000 km and interact with a cross-section of society.

 Gandhi launched the yatra on September 7, 2022, in Kanyakumari.
 It ended on January 30 this year as Gandhi capped his ambitious 145-day journey in Srinagar.